Administrators, Authors, Custom Author roles and Reviewers

 Each allows different access and permissions in the system.

-• Administrators are the highest-level authoring role.
+Administrators are the highest-level authoring role.
 An Administrator can access all content within your authoring site and has permission to edit and make changes to any Project.
 An Administrator can manage Author and Reviewer roles in order to assign them to Projects as well as deactivate or reactivate these users.
-Plus an Administrator has a number of other important permissions and responsibilities, which we've gathered together in this Collection here
+Plus an Administrator has a number of other important permissions and responsibilities.
+We've gathered information about the Administrator role into a Collection here in the Community.

 What roles does my dominKnow | ONE site have?